Brandon Lowe: 2020: World Series appearance

-2021: 39 Home run season
+2021: 39 home run season

-Lowe entered the 2021 Season as the Rays starting Second Baseman.
-Lowe was named the AL Player of the Week for the week of May 17-May 23 after batting .437 with 3 Home Runs and 7 Runs Batted In.
-On October 2, 2021, Lowe hit 3 Home Runs against the New York Yankees.
-He finished the season hitting .247/ .340/ 523 with 39 Home Runs and 99 RBIs in 149 games, while coming in 10th in American League MVP Voting.
+Lowe entered the 2021 season as the Rays’ starting second baseman.
+Lowe was named the AL Player of the Week for the week of May 17–23 after batting .437 with 3 home runs and 7 RBIs.
+On October 2, 2021, Lowe hit 3 home runs against the New York Yankees.
+He finished the season hitting .247/.340/.523 with 39 home runs and 99 RBIs in 149 games, while coming in 10th in American League MVP voting.

-2022: Injury plague season
+2022: Injury plagued season

 Lowe began the 2022 season starting off slow, ending the month of April batting .177 with 3 Home Runs and 8 RBI.
 On May 16, Lowe was placed on the 10-day Injured list due to lower back issues.
 On July 5, Lowe was transferred to the 60-day IL.
 On July 16, Lowe was activated off of the 60-day IL.
 Lowe ended the month of July hitting .340 with 3 Home Runs and 7 RBI.

 On August 31, Lowe was placed on the 10-day IL with right triceps contusion.
 He was activated September 7.
 On September 13, Lowe was again placed on the 10-day IL with lower back discomfort.

+Lowe finished 2022 playing in only 65 games and hitting 8 home runs.

+2023

+In 2023, Lowe was an Opening Day starter for the fourth consecutive year.
+On April 21, Lowe hit a two-run walk-off home run against Reynaldo Lopez of the Chicago White Sox.
+On June 5, Lowe was placed on the 10-day IL for lower back inflammation.
+He was reactivated on July 4.
+On August 16, Lowe hit his 100th career home run.
+He became the fastest primary second baseman to hit 100 home runs, doing so in 477 games.
+This also moved him into 7th all time in Rays franchise home runs, passing Fred McGriff.
+On August 23, Lowe hit a walk-off single in the 10th inning against Brent Suter of the Colorado Rockies.
+On September 5, he hit a three-run walk-off home run in the 11th inning against Kenley Jansen of the Boston Red Sox.
+On September 21, Lowe exited a game against the Los Angeles Angels after he fouled a Griffin Canning pitch hard into his knee.
+The next day, it was announced that Lowe would be out 4–6 weeks after suffering a fractured right kneecap.
+The injury ended his season, in which he played in 109 games and batted .231/.328/.443 with 21 home runs and 68 RBI.

 Personal life

 Lowe grew up in Virginia as a fan of the New York Yankees.
 He is married to former Maryland college softball player Madison Martin, with whom he has a son.
 The two met in college when they were both student athletes at the University of Maryland.
 They reside in Nashville during the offseason.

+He is not related to brothers Nathaniel and Josh Lowe, both of whom he played with on the Rays.